Rallies, Demonstrations & Public Assemblies

 Administration of this Policy

 The Dean of Students or his/her designee is responsible for administering this policy and for maintaining a registry of all rallies, demonstrations, and public assemblies.
 In all events held on campus, a speaker's appearance does not imply acceptance or endorsement by the University of the views expressed.
-The Dean of Students' decision may be appealed to the Vice President of Students and Enrollment Management.
+The Dean of Students' decision may be appealed to the Assistant Provost for Student Life and Athletics.